katehu/katehu.github.io/proxies.md

 Intelligent Use of Auxiliary Information

-Auxiliary information includes any variables collected but are not the main interest of analysis, e.g., a proxy of an expensive variable of interest, instrumental variables, negative controls.
-This auxiliary information is often abundant from many data sources, such as remote sensing images, electronic health records, census data, and a baseline survey in a cohort study.
-Unfortunetly, researchers often ignore this enormous amount of inexpensive but relevant information  in data analysis, missing the opportuntiy to improve the quailty of a study with almost no cost.
+Auxiliary information includes any variables collected but are not the main interest of analysis, e.g., a proxy of an expensive variable , instrumental variables, negative controls.
+This auxiliary information is often abundant from third-party data sources, such as remote sensing images, electronic health records, census data, and a baseline survey in a cohort study.
+Unfortunetly, researchers often ignore this enormous amount of relevant information  in data analysis, missing the opportuntiy to improve the quailty of a study with almost no cost.
 My interest is to develop tools to help people harness the full potential of this easy-to-obtain and often free information.

 Currently,I am developing several methods to leverage auxiliary information to adjust for unmeasured confounding, using techniques in  and proximal causal inference, econometrics, and Bayesian statistics.
-I focus on recovering the causal estimand for continuous exposure and outcomes, with possibly many weak negative controls. <br/>
+I focus on recovering the causal estimand for continuous exposure and outcomes, with possibly many weak proxies. <br/>

 1. [Use negative controls, instrumental variables, and proxies to adjust for unmeasured confounding bias](#bias)
 2. [Use proxies in case-cohort studies to enhance inference precision](#precision)